Iranian–Kurdish conflict: Mahabad crisis

-The danger of fragmentation in modern Iran became evident shortly after the Second World War when the Soviet Union refused to relinquish occupied northwestern Iranian territory.
+The possibility of secession in modern Iran became evident shortly after the Second World War when the Soviet Union refused to relinquish occupied northwestern Iranian territory.
 Iran crisis of 1946 included a separatist attempt by the KDP-I and communist groups to establish a Soviet puppet government, and declare the Republic of Mahabad in Iranian Kurdistan (today's southern part of West Azerbaijan Province).
 It arose along with another Soviet puppet state known as the Azerbaijan People's Government.
 The state itself encompassed a very small territory, only including Mahabad and its adjacent cities.
 This state couldn't incorporate southern Iranian Kurdistan as it fell inside the Anglo-American zone and also failed to attract the tribes outside Mahabad to the nationalist cause.
 As a result, when the Soviets withdrew from Iran in December 1946, government forces were able to enter Mahabad unopposed.
 At least 1,000 died during the crisis.

 Iran crisis of 1946 included an attempt of the KDPI to establish an independent Kurdish-dominated Republic of Mahabad in Iranian Kurdistan.
 Afterwards, Marxist insurgencies led by the KDP-I and Komala continued for decades, but these two organization never advocated for a separate Kurdish state or greater Kurdistan as did the PKK in Turkey.